A neck crank in which the wrestler wrap both hands around the opponent's face and pull back, which applies pressure to the neck and shoulder area.

 This submission hold has multiple variants, as it is performed in several ways, usually from a prone position involving the wrestler trapping one of the opponent's arms:

 - The standard Crippler Crossface: Also known as an Arm-Trap Crossface or simply, the Crossface, it is a variation that involves an arm-trap by locking an opponent's arm in a leg scissors.
 This version is popularized by Chris Benoit.
 WWE Hall of Famer and current All Elite Wrestling wrestler Adam Copeland/Edge also uses this move as well as his own variant called the Glasgow Grin, where he uses a broken piece of a folding chair to gain more leverage in applying pressure to the opponent's neck.
-Copeland also uses the standard, legal version which he sometimes combines with a sleeper hold.
+Copeland also uses the standard, legal version that he calls as the Grindhouse, which he sometimes combines with a sleeper hold.

 - Omoplata Crossface: The wrestler takes an opponent’s arm and puts it in an omoplata.
 From there, the wrestler puts the opponent in a crossface, wrenching the neck and shoulder.
 Popularized by All Elite Wrestling wrestler Bryan Danielson as the LeBell Lock (also formerly known as the YES!
 Lock or NO!
 Lock).
 New Japan Pro Wrestling wrestler KENTA also uses this as the Game Over.